eli-b/testing-talk/src/talk.md

     !python
     def pi(digits):
         """Return `digits` digits of pi, in clumps of 40.
-Only accepts values between 1 and 1000."""
+Only accepts integers between 1 and 1000."""

     def is_prime(n):